ProgWebApp/Chazy/README.md

 - **MakeFile**
 - **Docker Way** : Just Docker, nothing more.
 - **Classic Way** :
-  - NodeJS with NPM and Yarn
+  - NodeJS with NPM and Bun
   - PocketBase

 ### Build and Deploy